solaeus/trade_bot/README.md

   intended to be a fun addition to the game that can help players trade items with each other.
 - This project may have bugs.
 You are encouraged to report them to the author but the author takes no responsibility for any lost items. **No such incidents have been reported so far.**
-- This program **handles your password securely** and does nothing with it expect connecting to the veloren server during launch.
+- This program **handles your password securely** and does nothing with it except connecting to the veloren server during launch.
 However, third-party video game software is often infected with malware.
 You should **review the source code** or ask someone you trust to do so for you.
 - You are welcome to make changes to the code or fork the project.
 The author is open to